GOP health bill breaks Trump's promise to lower deductibles

 It’s not hard to understand why deductibles would go up under the two Republican plans.
 There are two major provisions in the Senate bill, for example, that specifically affect deductibles and expenses.

-But the Senate bill instead pegs its subsidies to insurance plans that cover only 58% of costs.
+But the Senate bill instead pegs its subsidies to insurance plans that cover only 58 percent of costs.
 Similar plans on the marketplace this year have average deductibles of more than $6,000 for individuals and $12,000 for families.

 That means customers face an increase of thousands of dollars in deductibles unless they pay more in premiums.